srl-labs/vscode-containerlab/README.md

   - **Gray:** Undeployed labs

 - **Context Menu Actions:**
   For labs and containers, quickly deploy, destroy, redeploy (with or without cleanup), save, inspect, delete undeployed lab files, or open lab files and workspaces.
 For containers, additional commands include starting, stopping, attaching a shell, SSH, viewing logs, and copying key properties (name, ID, IP addresses, kind, image).
+Labs with **Nokia SR Linux** nodes offer an extra command to launch `fcli` in a terminal for network‑wide show commands.

 - **Interface Tools:**
   Capture traffic (via tcpdump/Wireshark or Edgeshark) and set link impairments such as delay, jitter, packet loss, rate-limit, and corruption.
 You can also copy an interface’s MAC address.